NerXXXy/playwright_advanced/README.md

 alot of new info in configuration file

-also ive created my own
+also ive created my own reporter in reporter.js file